allemanfredi/hardhat-safe-contract-upgrader/README.md

 # harhdat-safe-contract-upgrader

-Simple hardhat task to promote a Gnosis Safe transaction to update a contract.
+Simple hardhat task to update a contract through a Safe transaction.
+The task simply deploy the new implementation contract and then sends to the Safe relay the signature of the transaction that updates the proxy address.

 &nbsp;